aibgr/Trix-3DQ-AV-Platform/README.md

 This part of project as first submitted article to IEEE T-IV only showcases its capability for both-side parking with 3D Fully Mechanical Simulation in Webots!

-All the source code will be public after journal publication of 3DQ Series.
+All the source codes will be public after journal publication of 3DQ Series.

 Cheers!